tango-controls/tango-doc/source/development/device-api/ds-guideline/device-server-guidelines.rst

 response time of the device, must be minimized).

 A Device has an interface composed of commands and attributes, which provides the service of the device.
-It also has “\ *properties*\ ”, stored in the relational database, which are generally used as configuration settings.
+It also has :term:`properties <property>`, stored in the relational database, which are generally used as configuration settings.
 These concepts are explained later in this document.